-May2017-August 2018 North Country SUD Continuum of Care Facilitator (Lead Transition Coordinator "North Country Health Consortium)
+May2017-August 2018

-COCF: The North Country Region's designated state hisison responsible to work with regional key stakeholders to conduct the comprehensive assets and gaps analysis; reporting back findings to NH DI (Sand) facilitate the development of a comprehensive plan aimed to creating appliest; effective, and well-
+North Country SUD Continuum of Care Facilitetor Jil.ead Trabultion Coordinator North Country Health Consortium

-April 2014-May 2017
+COCF: The North Country Region's designated state liaison responsible to work with regional key stakeholders to condicit a comprehensive assets and gaps: analysis; reporting back findings to NH DH IS and facilitate the development of a comprehensive plan aimed to create a populat, effective, and well-

-Division Director • TCCAP, Inc- Clinical Services
+April 2014-May 2017 Division Director • TCCAP, Inc- Clinical Services ciate Division Director CCAP, Inc- Division of Alcohol and Drugs

-Responsible to provide Sr. Leadership and oversight to the development, Reign, daily operation, compliance, and financial solvency of the programs and hadilities under Clinical Services including the Division of Alcohol and other Divis Services, Friendship House; the region's 32-bed Residential Treatment facility, and the Tamworth Dental Center Practice.
+Responsible to provide Sr. Leadership and oversight to the development, straign, daily operation, compliance, and financial solvency of the programs and defities under Clinical Services including the Division of Alcohol and other Drug Services, Friendship House; the region's 32- bed Residential Treatment Jacility, and the Tamworth Dental Center Practice.